DataDog/hiring-engineers/answers.md

 ```

 ### Result
-We can see the host showing up in the Host Map
+We can see the host showing up in the Host Map.

 ![alt text](screenshots/1.png)